 For 1 hungry adult:

-200ml unsweetened additive-free milk of your choice: almond, hemp, coconut milk, home-made kefir, milk or (if you can eat gluten) oat milk.
+200ml unsweetened milk of your choice: almond, hemp, coconut milk, home-made kefir, milk

-1 level tsp ground turmeric (or half a thumb of peeled fresh turmeric)
+1 level tsp ground turmeric (or half a thumb of peeled fresh turmeric, sliced)

-Optional (for extra sweetness): pure stevia drops, powder or xylitol to taste
+Optional (for extra sweetness): pure stevia drops, erythritol or xylitol to taste, or a little honey

 1. Remove stalk from the pear, cut up the rest (seeds and all) and throw in the liquidiser.

-2. Add the other ingredients.
+2. Add the liquid and then other ingredients.
 Blitz for a minute until smooth.
 Enjoy.